Skip to content

 Encryption keys used on the data should also be stored with a key management system to prevent unauthorized access.

-Implement Data Backup and Disaster Recovery
+Backup Data & Implement Disaster Recovery

 Data that is only available in one place will always be more vulnerable than data that has a backup somewhere.
 Regularly backing up data to a separate location, especially one that is geographically distinct, can protect businesses from data breaches, natural disasters, accidental deletion, and more.